Nimares/admin-dashboard/README.md

     * using a combination of nested svg, and display: flex, and transform on links create for enlarge hover effects
     * Leave color pallet for last OR create fullmockup and styleguide before page creation.
     * Use SVG sparingly, otherwise your HTML will be cluttered
+    * use flexbox and grid when needed. each have their strengths.
+    * using border on element that changes sizes can cause border warping in unwanted ways.